Telecommunications Adjudicator update for April 2023

 The DDG (Draft Design Group) has created and distributed for peer review a first draft of the GPLB switching process.

 Both OTS and GPLB process have also been assessed when associated to a Number Port activity, when the end customer is switching their NBICS service (fixed voice), which has identified a number of interactions with the Porting process that require review and possible modification to optimise the switching journey – please see ‘Porting Improvements’ for more details.

 The NPPCG have initiated and investigation into the introduction of a new facility in porting to replace or supplement ‘Cancel Other’, which is increasingly seen as incompatible with the revised General Conditions applicable to Switching customers through a Gaining Provider Led process.

 Related to the move to All-IP, CPs should be aware of the upcoming ‘stop sell’ and withdrawal of Openreach WLR service (analogue PSTN).
 More information about WLR withdrawal can be found at the Openreach portal:WLR Withdrawal (openreach.co.uk) and if CPs wish to reach out for assistance then they should email firstname.lastname@example.org.

 Supplier of Last Resort

 OTA2 continue to work closely with industry in this area and are collaborating to produce a more detailed background and problem statement, which will highlight the more typical VoIP trading model and identify ‘points of failure’ in this set-up, including ‘cloud’ based solutions.

 Copper & Fibre Provision

-Openreach FAD (First Available Appointment Date) performance nationally, over the 5-day period ending 22 April 2021 was follows: -
+Openreach FAD (First Available Appointment Date) performance nationally, over the 5-day period ending 1 May 2023 was as follows: -

 |Service Installation type||FAD First Available Appointment Date (Backstop SLA = 12 days)|